Court Counseling Institute

 Unlike brief forgiveness or anger workshops, this therapy offers an immersive, therapeutic process.
 Participants take ownership of their healing, learn new emotional skills, and create lasting change.
 With every session, they gain insight and build stronger emotional resilience.
 Choosing to attend shows maturity, strength, and a willingness to heal.

-Need a Forgiveness Therapy Program That Meets Legal or Personal Needs?
+Need a Therapy for Forgiveness Program That Meets Legal or Personal Needs?

-Get certified support for personal transformation while meeting court or agency requirements through professional Learn to Forgive Therapy.
+Get court-approved support for personal transformation while meeting court or agency requirements through professional Learn to Forgive Therapy.

 Instructions & Important Reminders